-In this dark threshold season, I am thinking about originality and the often terrifying emptiness which precedes creativity.
-So often in the creative process, people are frozen by the invalidation which says, “What you are working on is not original.
+There is an often terrifying emptiness which precedes creativity.
+This is the stage, in the creative process, when people are frozen by the invalidation which says, “What you are working on is not original.
 Others have done it sooner, done it better, so why embarrass yourself with trying.”
 And with the weight of that thought, so many projects sink back into hiding, the divine longing to sing into the great song silenced.

 But what if originality is not something we invent, so much as an utterance through us by our origins.
 By origins I mean that inexhaustible well from which every human being drinks; and which is dreaming us.
 You might call it god, nature, source, divinity, but whatever word you use, it is this great unfolding of which our lives are but a single thread.